rose-pine/sublime-text/readme.md

 ## Usage

 Tested on Sublime Text 3, should work on 2 as well.
-Instructions on how to install the .tmTHeme: https://colorsublime.github.io/how-to-install-a-theme/
+Instructions on how to install the .tmTheme: https://colorsublime.github.io/how-to-install-a-theme/

 ### Screenshots